RichTiTAN/Tor-Multiplexer/README.md

   How to use:

-!!It is recommended to keep the default settings unless you want to change the bridge type!!
+!!It is recommended to keep the default settings unless you know what you are doing!!

 1- Launch the program with "Launch Multiplexer"